Periodically refreshed quantum thermal machines: Quantum thermodynamics of the PReB process

 where $U^{(m)}$, $W_{\rm ext}^{(m)}$, $Q_\ell^{(m)}$, $W_{\rm chem}^{(m)}$, $\delta S^{(m)}$, $\Sigma^{(m)}$ are the change in internal energy, work done by the external forces, heat dissipated into the $\ell$th bath, the chemical work done on the system, the change in von-Neumann entropy of the system and the entropy production of the system respectively in the $m$th step.
 These quantities, for the PReB process are given by

 In obtaining above, all expectation values required for the thermodynamic quantities are calculated just after switching off system-bath coupling for previous step and just before switching on system-bath coupling for the next step.
-So, the expressions of change in internal energy and external work do not explicitly involve the system-bath coupling Hamiltonian.
-However, the external work can be written in terms of only the system-bath coupling Hamiltonian.
+So, the above expressions of change in internal energy and external work do not explicitly involve the system-bath coupling Hamiltonian.
+However, using conservation of energy, the external work can be recast in terms of only the system-bath coupling Hamiltonian.
 To see this, note that during the $m$th step of the process, there is no explicit time dependence in the Hamiltonian and so the total energy of the full set-up is conserved,

 Using this, the expression for external work done in the $m$th step of the PReB process can be simplified to

 During the $m$th step, the only change in energy and number of particles in the baths occur in the finite-size chains attached to the system during that step because the corresponding residual baths are left unaffected during the time interval $\tau$ (see Fig.~\ref{fig:schematic}).
 Further, the only time-dependence in the Hamiltonian during this step is the switching on and off of the coupling to the corresponding finite-size chains.
 Using the above facts, it is possible to write the thermodynamic quantities for the $m$th step in terms of quantities calculated by using one copy of the finite-size chains for each bath.
 To this end, we define the corresponding Hamiltonian